 There are two types of travelers in the world: those who travel exclusively with carry-on luggage, and the rest of us.

 Personally, I’m usually still a checked-bag type of nomad.
 I’m all for traveling light, don’t get me wrong, but relying exclusively on a carry-on is often more trouble than it’s worth.
-Lugging my bag all around the airport, packing tiny toiletries away in quart-size bags, fighting for space in the overhead bins – no, thank you.
+Lugging my bag all around the airport, packing tiny toiletries away in quart-size bags, fighting for space in the overhead bins: no, thanks.

-We’ve found seven great carry-on bags for every kind of digital nomad and frequent traveler.
+We’ve found seven great carry-on bags that fit the bill for every kind of digital nomad and frequent traveler.

 Best for Low-Cost Airlines: Osprey Porter 30

 Osprey gear is beloved by backpackers all over the world, and for good reason.
 With solid materials, comfortable designs, lightweight construction, and a lifetime warranty to boot, what’s not to love?

 Its Porter line ticks all the boxes: front-loading opening, stowaway hip belt, accessible compartments (including a top pocket for valuables or toiletries), reinforced back support, and a spacious main section.

 Padded sidewalls keep the contents protected, especially on the back, where a hidden sleeve can fit laptops up to 15 inches.
 The backpack comes in several sizes, the smallest of which (30 liters) fits the carry-on limits of almost every airline including Ryanair (we’ve tried).Buy on Amazon

 Looking for something slightly larger?
 Osprey’s Farpoint 40 is very popular in the digital nomad community.
 It’s strong and sturdy, easy and comfortable to carry, with that same great Osprey warranty.
 The 40-litre capacity is enough for open-ended travel, yet still squeaks under the carry-on limits for most airlines.